Wayside: A Serial Novel - Episode 4

 At Bonfire Pavilion, thunderous applause followed Ben’s comment.
 The loud hum of collective clapping and cheering drowned out Aileen Chatleigh’s next question as she continued speaking onscreen.
 The audience quieted again once the camera returned to Ben for his answer.

 “Yes, Aileen.
 Of course our community is supportive of this move.
 We held a town hall to discuss the pros and cons of Wayside Community Enterprises becoming a publicly traded company, and took a vote on it.
 The overwhelming majority felt confident that as long as we keep more than 50% of shares, allowing us to retain decision-making authority, it would be a good thing for us.
-By going public and allowing other investors to be a part of what we’re doing, we gain more visibility as a company, we can grow our customer base and expand into new industries, we’re more likely to secure partnerships with businesses with overlapping missions, and we have more access to the capital we need for the next phase of Wayside.”
+By going public and allowing other investors to be a part of what we’re doing, we gain more visibility as a company and we can grow our customer base and expand into new industries.
+We’re more likely to secure partnerships with businesses that have overlapping missions, and we have more access to the capital we need for the next phase of Wayside.”

 “And what is that next phase?”